Md-Siam-Mia-Man/ViveStream-Revived/README.md

   - Download subtitles for videos (official and auto-generated).
   - Use cookies from your browser to access members-only or age-restricted content.
 - 📚 **Robust Library Management:**
-  - **Powerful Search:** Instantly find what you're for with fuzzy search across videos, artists, and playlists.
+  - **Powerful Search:** Instantly find what you're looking for with fuzzy search across videos, artists, and playlists.
 Results are neatly organized by category.
   - **Advanced Filtering:** Filter your library and favorites by media type (video/audio), duration, and source (YouTube/local).
   - **Full Metadata Control:** Edit titles, artists, and descriptions with a seamless inline editor directly on the player page.
   - **Playlists:** Create custom playlists, add media with a drag-and-drop interface, and upload custom cover images.